AndroGel Consumer (continued)

 PRECAUTIONS: Before using testosterone, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients (such as soy), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver problems, prostate problems (e.g., enlarged prostate or BPH), heart problems, kidney problems, diabetes, high cholesterol level, lung disease, obesity, difficulty breathing during sleep (apnea), high blood pressure, bone cancer.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: breast cancer (males), prostate problems (e.g., cancer, enlarged prostate or BPH), liver problems, heart problems, kidney problems, diabetes, high cholesterol level, lung disease, obesity, difficulty breathing during sleep (apnea), high blood pressure, bone cancer.

 Direct contact with the application site can expose others to this medication.
 Women and children should avoid contact with the unwashed or unclothed area where the medication has been applied.
 If you expect to have skin-to-skin contact with another person, first wash the application area well with soap and water.
 If a woman or child makes contact with the application area, that area on the woman or child should be washed well with soap and water right away.